kmgrime/kmgrime/readme.md

 - 🌍 Location: Oslo
 - 💻 Currently working on: Kubernetes and Azure
 - 💡 Learning: Python
-- 📚 Fun fact: That aint fun!
+- 📚 Fun fact: I also like to read.

 ---